Gideon Gardner

-Gideon Gardner (May 30, 1759 – March 22, 1832) was a U.S. representative from Massachusetts.
+Gideon Gardner (May 30, 1759 – March 22, 1832) was an American merchant and politician who served one term as a U.S. representative from Massachusetts from 1809 to 1811.

+Biography

 Born in Nantucket in the Province of Massachusetts Bay, Gardner received a limited schooling.

+Early career

 Gardner was a successful ship master, and later became a shipowner.

 Gardner also engaged in mercantile pursuits.
 He was reportedly owner of the Ganges (1809 whaler) when "Gardner's Island" was discovered.

+Congress

 Gardner was elected as a Democratic-Republican Party to the Eleventh Congress (March 4, 1809 – March 3, 1811).

+Later career

 He resumed his former business pursuits.

 He was the bearer of a petition from the citizens of Nantucket to Congress for tax relief in 1813.

+Death and burial

 He died in Nantucket, Massachusetts, March 22, 1832.

 He was interred in Friends Burying Ground.

 Gardner was a direct descendant of Thomas Gardner (planter).